Buzzing with Peridot: An Insightful Interview with Bernal Heights Beekeeper Extraordinaire

 How can the local community in Bernal Heights support SF Bears Honey and help promote bee conservation?

-Do not use pesticides in your garden or pollinator-friendly ones if you mustāplant pollinator-friendly trees and plants.
-Buy local honey to support community beekeepers, rather than big box store honey that is likely laced with corn syrup and heated in production.
+Avoid using pesticides in your garden, or if necessary, choose pollinator-friendly alternatives.
+Instead, plant pollinator-friendly trees and plants.
+Buy local honey to support community beekeepers, rather than honey from big-box stores that is often laced with corn syrup and heated during production.